rodrigoschaer/transfer-functions-for-circuits/README.md

 # Current and next steps

 At first a got a little bit ahead of myself and underestimated the complexity for the app's core main task, now I'm starting fresh from the basics:

 - [x] Get a transfer function small signal model amplifier circuit

 Next steps:

-- [ ] Find a way of putting the answer in a polynomial format;
+- [x] Find a way of putting the answer in a polynomial format;
-- [ ] Create a way of passing the analyzed circuit via spice file;
+- [x] Create a way of passing the analyzed circuit via spice file;
+- [ ] Make it as a CLI tool
+- [ ] Make it to work as a python notebook
 - [ ] Maybe make a LTSpice plugin (this one is really long term)

 # How to Setup this project